goodsoftwareengineering/time-align-old/README.md

 # time align
 Life is how you spend time.
-Use this tool to make goals and track how you spend time.
-It will help you work towards aligning what you plan and what you do.
+This tool will help you work towards aligning what you plan and what you do.

 generated using Luminus version "2.9.11.46"